 This option adds "tail" effect to object rotation: when an object is rotated, all its child object rotate with it, like a tail.

 This tool also can work in either local or global mode, which can be set independently from the Manipulator operating mode.

 Tail mode is used in the Box Controller mode.

 To change the pivot point of rotation, you have to:

 - Select every object that you want to rotate

-- Click a node controller with the RMB to move rotation pivot to it
+- Click a point controller with the to move rotation pivot to it

 This tool changes the scale of selected objects.

 It should be noted that during scaling Cascadeur tries to preserve distances between selected objects (this is true for every kind of editing, actually)

 Hot key: none